GBM8360/lab2_albannejappe/03-mask-central-kspace.md

 ---
-title: Part 1: Mask the central region of k-space
+title: 'Part 1: Mask the central region of k-space'
 ---

 ## Goal